-How to Connect Vaiz to MCP in Claude and Cursor
+How to connect to Vaiz MCP in Claude and Cursor

 MCP allows AI tools like Claude and Cursor to securely access your Vaiz workspace — tasks, projects, documents, and more — directly inside the editor or chat.
+You can find all available Vaiz integrations on the integrations page.

 Connect Vaiz to Claude Desktop

-Step 1: Open Settings in Claude
+Step 1: Open settings in Claude

 Open Claude Desktop and click Settings in the left sidebar.

-Step 2: Open the Developer Section and Edit the MCP Config
+Step 2: Open the Developer Section and edit the MCP Config

 In the Settings menu, scroll down and select Developer.
 In the Local MCP servers section, click “Edit config”.